 WHAT IS A TRICHOME?

-As the process advances the trichomes take on a translucent milky white colour, followed by amber.
+As the process advances the trichomes take on a translucent milky white color, followed by amber.

-If you let the optimum harvest date slip by, you will notice that the trichomes feature a darker, candy brown colour.
-The ideal time to harvest your marijuana plants is when most of the trichomes are milky white, and some (about 25%) are amber.
+If you let the optimum harvest date slip by, you will notice that the trichomes feature a darker, candy brown color.
+The ideal time to harvest your marijuana plants is when most of the trichomes are milky white, and some (about 25%) is amber.